Grant updates

 • Indigenous social enterprises and not-for-profit organisations

-• Indigenous business groups and chambers of commerce
+• Indigenous groups such as chambers of commerce

 Partnership arrangements between eligible organisations are strongly encouraged as there may be benefits to connecting and collaborating to generate effective solutions.